kalilReis/cm-back-end/README.md

+# cm-back-end

 [![<kalilReis>](https://circleci.com/gh/kalilReis/cm-back-end.svg?style=svg)](https://circleci.com/gh/kalilReis/cm-back-end)

-# What is that?

-This is the backend part of an app where you can searchs for products by combined fields like "Cama de Solteiro" and get the result paginated.
+This is the backend part of the app proposed as a test for Coteminas Dev Team.

-### How to run it?
+## Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Installing?

     git clone  https://github.com/kalilReis/cm-back-end.git
     cd cm-back-end
     yarn install
-    yarn build
-    yarn start

 #### Don't forget to provide the MONGODB_URI environment variable with the mongodb URI like: